-In her 50s, Blaine turned her attention to television, where she carried out may guest appearances.
+In her 50s, Blaine turned her attention to television, where she carried out many guest appearances.
 She could be spotted on shows like Fantasy Island; Murder, She Wrote; and The Love Boat, in addition to a recurring role on Mary Hartman, Mary Hartman.
-In 1971, she appeared on the 25th annual Tony Awards as a guest performer and sang “Adelaide’s Lament” from Guys and Dolls, leaving behind a filmed performance for posterity.
+In 1971, she appeared at the 25th annual Tony Awards as a guest performer and sang “Adelaide’s Lament” from Guys and Dolls, leaving behind a filmed performance for posterity.
 She was also asked to perform at the White House for the likes of Presidents John F. Kennedy and Lyndon B. Johnson.

-In addition to her work on television, she frequently appeared on many “Best Dressed Women in America” lists, clad in the latest styles from 1973-1983.
-She also became one of the first celebrities to make public service announcements for AIDS-related causes, in addition to supporting AIDS-Project Los Angeles (APLA).
-She also recorded her cabaret act, which donated its royalties to APLA.
+In addition to her work on television, she frequently appeared on many “Best Dressed Women in America” lists, clad in the latest styles from 1973-to 1983.
+She also became one of the first celebrities to make public service announcements for AIDS-related causes, in addition to supporting the AIDS Project Los Angeles (APLA).
+She also recorded her cabaret act and donated the royalties to APLA.

 Blaine passed away on December 9, 1995, from congestive heart failure at age 74.
 She is buried at Kensico Cemetery in Valhalla, New York.

 In the 1930s, her family lived at 109 38th St. in Irvington, New Jersey.
 In the early 1940s, she was associated with an address on Mt.
 Pleasant Ave. in Newark, New Jersey.
-While the address of her 1930s home no longer exists, this is the property today.
+While the address of her 1930s home no longer exists, this is the property today:

 Should you be in an archive in New York or enjoying one of Blaine’s many performances elsewhere, take a moment to celebrate the enthusiastic contributions Blaine made to the world of entertainment.